 ROWA Pharmaceuticals saw no interruption of their product supply as a result of the facility transfer and have been able to increase volumes and order frequency.
-The company is also benefitting from production improvements such as faster throughput time, equipment utilisation and efficiency, as well as improved Right First Time (RFT) and On-Time delivery key performance indicators (KPIs).
+The company is also benefitting from production improvements such as faster throughput time, equipment utilization and efficiency, as well as improved Right First Time (RFT) and On-Time delivery key performance indicators (KPIs).

 In an uncertain environment, UK supplied materials also mitigated the impact to finished goods meaning no market disruption, no increase in value chain costs, and unit prices remained fixed.

 By consolidating production in the UK, lower logistics cost and a reduction in duty paid as well as the commodity codes for imported and exported goods facilitated an improvement in ROWA’s bottom line.